pablocloud/Stripe-Shop/README.md

 ##### Configuration :

-You just need to setup you api keys in application.yml
+You need to setup your data in application.yml

 Keys :